anantsxna/redis-rdb-compare/README.md

 - 2 types of queries are supported:
   1. In each database, how many keys begin with a certain prefix?
   2. For a fixed prefix, what are the 'n' most common continuations up to the next level of the each trie?
+  **(Both queries accept empty string as a prefix that applies to all keys of the database)**
+- Check the logs in `redis-rdb-compare/logs/` directory after the execution for detailed information about the execution.

 ## Java Classes
 - **Main:** Driver Code